jethrokuan/braindump/content/posts/event_based_vision.md

   Deterministic filters such as space-time convolutions and activity filters have been used for noise reduction, feature extraction, image reconstruction, and brightness filtering.
 Probabilistic filters such as [Kalman Filter]({{< relref "kalman_filter" >}}) and [Particle Filter]({{< relref "particle_filter" >}}) have been used for pose tracking in [SLAM]({{< relref "slam" >}}).
 Incoming events are compared against additional information to update the filter state.

   Alternatively, multi-layer ANNs that take in frames are trained using gradient-based methods, and then converted into SNNs that process data event-by-event.

 <!--list-separator-->

 - Methods for Groups of Events

+  Each event carries little information, and is subject to noise.
+Hence, it is common to process several events together to yield a sufficient signal-to-noise ratio.
+[Time Surfaces]({{< relref "time_surface_ts" >}}) are useful for motion analysis and shape recognition, because of their sensitivity to direction of motion and scene edges.
+Methods using [Voxel Grids]({{< relref "voxel_grid" >}}) involve more memory and computation than lower-dimensional representations.

+  [Motion compensation]({{< relref "motion_compensation" >}}) is a technique used to estimate the parameters of the motion that best fit a group of events.
+It has a continuous-time warping model that allows to exploit the fine temporal resolution of events.

 ## \_ {#}

 ## Bibliography {#bibliography}

-<a id="orgd5a886a"></a>Gallego, Guillermo, Tobi Delbruck, Garrick Orchard, Chiara Bartolozzi, Brian Taba, Andrea Censi, Stefan Leutenegger, et al. 2020.
+<a id="org34ebfad"></a>Gallego, Guillermo, Tobi Delbruck, Garrick Orchard, Chiara Bartolozzi, Brian Taba, Andrea Censi, Stefan Leutenegger, et al. 2020.
 “Event-Based Vision: A Survey.” _arXiv:1904.08405 [Cs]_, February.